cjdbarlow/bedside-notebook/anaesthesia/regional/peribulbar.md

 Due to direct trauma.
 	* Increased risk with myopia, repeated injections
 	* Presents with ocular pain, intraocular haemorrhage, restlessness
-	May not be immmediately obvious.
+	May not be immediately obvious.
 * Retrobulbar haemorrhage
 Due to direct trauma.
-	* Presents with brusing, propotosis, and pain
+	* Presents with bruising, propotosis, and pain
 	Inadequate retinal artery flow may require a lateral canthotomy to relieve IOP and prevent loss of vision.
 	* May be subtle, occasionally presents as rapid orbital swelling and proptosis.
 * Optic nerve damage